Neurology · Spinal Cord Compression

 5

-Physical examination reveals bilateral lower extremity weakness and diminished or absent patellar and Achilles deep tendon reflexes.
+Physical examination reveals bilateral lower extremity weakness and diminished or absent deep tendon reflexes (commonly the Achilles/ankle reflex with L5-S1 lesions; patellar reflex may be spared).

 Confidence: